dziulek/Tic-Tac-Toe/README.md

 2. Choice of nested `#` by the player is enforced by the last opponent move in a such way:

     ```
-    A player must draw sign inside the nested # which is located the same cell in an outer #,
+    A player must draw character inside the nested # which is located in the same cell in an outer #,
     than the cell which was marked by the opponent in the previous move in a nested #.
     For example, if the last move was made inside outer cell NORTH-WEST, and SOUTH-EAST
     in inner cell then the next move have to be made inside SOUTH-EAST outer cell.